pontem-network/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 The bytes of a BCS-serialized raw transaction are referred as a **signing message**.

-In addition, in Aptos, any content that is signed or hashed is salted with a unique prefix to distinguish it from other types of messages.
+In addition, in Pont, any content that is signed or hashed is salted with a unique prefix to distinguish it from other types of messages.
 This is done to ensure that the content can only be used in the intended scenarios.
 The signing message of a RawTransaction is prefixed with `prefix_bytes`, which is `sha3_256("APTOS::RawTransaction")`.
 Therefore:

 `signing_message = prefix_bytes | bcs_bytes_of_raw_transaction.`. `|` denotes concatenation.